 Skadar Lake and its national park remains Virpazar's main attraction, but we also enjoyed wine and locally produced raki at a local winery Cermeniza estate .Very enjoyable.

-Before reaching our next destination which is Albania, we did a last stop in the capital of Montenegro: Podgorica.
-This city really does not have much appealing.
-We arrived on a Sunday in the early afternoon, everything was closed.
-The city center consists of one main street, nothing exciting.
-Well there is soccer!
-And there was just a game the night we were there at the Podgorica stadium.
-So we went and watched the game between FK Podgorica Buducnost and FK Lovcen, (we just watched the first half because not very very interesting), but tickets were free and there was a nice atmosphere in the Stadium.
+To finish before leaving towards Albania we end with the capital of Montenegro: Podgorica.
+It had been read in different articles but actually this city really does not have much appealing.
+We arrived on a Sunday in the early afternoon, everything was closed, the city center consists of one main street, nothing exciting.
+Ah, if ... football!
+There was just one match tonight at the Podgorica stadium and we watched the match between FK Podgorica Buducnost and FK Lovcen, in fact no, we just watched the first half because not very very interesting as a match, then the tickets were cheap: it was free entry and placement!

 Tops and flops